rjdbcm/woma/QQ.md

 The match Trigram is limited function calls for each case and will not bind to a variable.

 ## WEEP16 19-Oct-2021 Bitwise Operations, Arithmetic, and Comparison.
-Bitwise operations, arithmetic expressions and comparison expressions are identical to their Python counterparts with the addition of factorial.
+Bitwise operations and arithmetic operators are identical to their Python counterparts with the addition of factorial.
 Their precedence is as follows:
 - !
 - **